Californians Defy Gov. Newsom Curfew Order, Flood Streets in 16 Cities

 “This is tyrannical and government overreach on behalf of Gavin Newsom and other Democrat governors.
 The American people, as well as citizens of other countries need to stand up against this,” Nancy Vu-Kerr, who took part in the Huntington Beach protest, told Breitbart News.
 “Our freedoms are truly at risk and all we need to do is look at the history of my mother country of Vietnam, and other countries of Venezuela, Cuba, Iran and others.”

 Protesters filled the streets in Huntington Beach on Saturday night to defy Gov. Gavin Newsom’s curfew order.
-(Photo Courtesy of Rick Scott)
+(Photo Courtesy of Rick Brown)

 Russ Taylor, who also helped organize the protests, told Breitbart News the bottom line is freedom.